Easy Pickled Onion (5-Minute Recipe)

 Pin RecipeJump to Recipe

-Everyone loves this obsessively-good pickled onion recipe that transforms simple red onions into a beautiful, tasty garnish.
+My viral quick pickled onion recipe transforms simple red onions into a tasty garnish that makes everything better, brighter and prettier!
 Try this easy method and you’ll be making quick pickles all the time.

 Pickled onions in a small glass bowl with a fork on top.